nionio6915/Euclid_Probe/README.md

   Isometric view of KiCAD model with JST-XH connector and M3 Screws & heatserts<br>
   ![isotop](/images/isotop.png)<br>

-  Isometric view of underside of KiCAD model with JST-XH connector and M3 Screws & heatserts<br>
+  Isometric view of underside of KiCAD model with JST-XH connector.
+M3 Screws & heatserts are modeled for reference, and optional diodes and resistors installed<br>
   ![isotop](/images/isotop2.png)<br>

   Isometric view of KiCAD model of assembled bottom board<br>